core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 --- abstract

 This document describes a mode for protecting group communication over the Constrained Application Protocol (CoAP).
 The proposed mode relies on Object Security for Constrained RESTful Environments (OSCORE) and the CBOR Object Signing and Encryption (COSE) format.
-In particular, it is defined how OSCORE should be used in a group communication setting, while fulfilling the same security requirements for request messages and related response messages.
-Source authentication of all messages exchanged within the group is ensured using digital signatures produced with the senders private keys and embedded in the protected CoAP messages.
+In particular, it defines how OSCORE is used in a group communication setting, while fulfilling the same security requirements for group requests and responses.
+Source authentication of all messages exchanged within the group is guaranteed using digital signatures produced with the senders private keys and embedded in the protected CoAP messages.

 --- middle